 As you can see from the above example, payouts can be lucrative.
 Parlays give bettors the chance to get action on multiple contests without having to individually bet every game or match.
 They’re also customizable.
 You can put $10 on an eight-team parlay or $100 on a two-team parlay.
 Big moneyline parlays can lead to four and five-figure payouts on relatively small wagers.
 Something like a two-team parlay provides the chance to string your two favorite bets of the night together for a bigger profit.

-If entertainment is what you’re after with the online sportsbooks, parlays offer the best bang for your buck.
+If entertainment is what you’re after with the online betting sites, parlays offer the best bang for your buck.
 Putting a longshot parlay together with friends is a great way to stay invested and keep in touch with the crew on a busy NFL Sunday.

 Bettors can also hedge out of parlays to guarantee a profit in the later stages.
 If the first three games of a four-team parlay hit, one could bet the other way on the fourth leg to win money no matter the outcome.
 Choosing when and if to pull the trigger on a hedge is all part of the parlay betting experience.